 Director of Finance & Operations, Bergman Academy, Des Moines, Iowa

 One challenge I face is being spread thin.
 I have to stay on top of all my responsibilities; otherwise, it’s easy to get overwhelmed.
 Taking time off is difficult due to lack of backup.
 I also must multitask throughout the day, every day.
 On any given day I may be considering building and grounds, payables, tuition, collections, payroll issues, HR issues, board meetings, committee meetings and parents association activities.
 It can be overwhelming if I need to focus on just one area.
 Multitasking and being organized are key to being a business office of one.

 In terms of highlights, I have a close relationship with the families at school.
 They feel comfortable talking to me about their financial situations since I am the one handling their tuition accounts and know any financial assistance awarded.
 And because I am the only one posting to the accounting software, I am aware of every transaction.
 This makes reconciling monthly much easier, and it helps with budgeting.
 I know what is behind both revenue and expense, down to every bill that is paid and every journal entry made.

 I have the opportunity to work closely with the board of trustees and head of school to be a good steward of the school’s financial future.
 I get to see the current financial picture, and also forecast where we will be in 10 or 20 years.
 Making changes to improve that forecast is a large responsibility, which I see as a daily opportunity.

 I have recently moved payments processing to an automated service, which has definitely improved my workload for payables.
 My goal is to move payroll processing to an outside vendor by the end of 2023 for the same reason.
 Assigning some of these monotonous tasks to a service will give me more time to focus on the larger responsibilities of my role.

-Business Manager, All Saints’ Episcopal School, Fort Worth, Texas
+Business Manager, All Saints’ Episcopal School, Beaumont, Texas

 Setting the Agenda